 If you feel like you are experiencing a mental health emergency and need to be seen by a counselor right away, there are several emergency service options available to you.

 If there is an immediate threat to self or others, students are strongly encouraged to contact 911 or get to the nearest ER.

 On-campus support is available at 850.474.2420.
 Press 1 to immediately be connected with our staff.

-Counseling & Psychological Services offers emergency services to UWF students.
-During normal business hours, which extend from 8 a.m. to 5 p.m., Monday through Friday, when the University is open, you may call Counseling and Psychological Services at 850.474.2420 for immediate assistance or walk in and ask to be seen that morning or afternoon.
+Counseling and Psychological Services offers emergency services to UWF students.
+During normal business hours, you may call Counseling and Psychological Services at 850.474.2420 for immediate assistance or walk in and ask to be seen that morning or afternoon.
 Convey that you there for emergency assistance.
 After hours, the automated system will instruct you on how to page the psychologist on call.
 Please note that on-call emergency services are not available when the university is closed for the winter break.
 If you are a student and need to talk with someone immediately while the Center is closed, you may reach us by contacting the UWF switchboard at 850.474.2000 and inform the operator that you need to speak with someone from Counseling and Psychological Services.

 |Crisis Text Line||Text START to 741741|

 |Baptist Hospital Emergency Room||850.434.4011|